micromouseonline/robot-notes/docs/sensors/switched-emitter-drive.md

 ### Choosing a MOSFET

-Thisis a simple switching circuit.
-When searhing for a suitable MOSFET, you should look for **logic-level** devices.
+This is a simple switching circuit.
+When searching for a suitable MOSFET, you should look for **logic-level** devices.
 That is, devices designed to turn fully on with only about 3 Volts at the gate.
 Always check.
 Do not be misled by a low threshold voltage ($V_{GS(th)}$).
 This is just the gate-source voltage at which the MOSFET only just starts to conduct and will typically be quite small.

 ## Circuit Safety